supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 ![reset-password-link-inbox](./reset-password-link-inbox.png)

-If you click on the link, you can enter your new password and hit the Change Password button to update your password:
+After clicking the link, you can enter your new password and hit the "Change Password" button to update your password:

 ![reset-password](./reset-password.png)